getify/You-Dont-Know-JS/async & performance/ch1.md

 b; // 180
 ```

 Two outcomes from the same code means we still have non-determinism!
 But it's at the function ordering level, rather than at the statement ordering level (or, in fact, the expression operation ordering level) as it is with threads.
+In other words, it's much *more deterministic* than threads would have been.

 If there was a function in JS which did not have the run-to-completion behavior, all such bets would be off, right?
 It turns out ES6 introduces just such a thing (see Chapter ? for Generators), but don't worry right now, we'll come back to that!

 ## Summary

-A JavaScript program is always broken up into two or more chunks, where the first chunk runs *now* and the next chunk runs *later*, in response to an event.
+A JavaScript program is (practically) always broken up into two or more chunks, where the first chunk runs *now* and the next chunk runs *later*, in response to an event.
 Even though the program is executed chunk-by-chunk, all of them share the same access to the program scope and state, so each modification to state is made on top of the previous state.

 The *event loop* spins continuously, with each iteration ("tick") handling whatever the next waiting event on the queue is, if any.